lightningd-config – Lightning daemon configuration file¶

 Bitcoin control options:

-network=NETWORK Select the network parameters (bitcoin, testnet, or regtest).
+network=NETWORK Select the network parameters (bitcoin, testnet, signet, or regtest).
+This is not valid within the per-network configuration file.

 testnet Alias for network=testnet.